EMERGING MARKETS-Real up as Brazil, U.S. reinforce trade ties; China data lifts mood

 By Shreyashi Sanyal

-The real BRBY, BRL= firmed 1% after Brazilian President Jair Bolsonaro announced, at a virtual summit organized by the U.S. Chamber of Commerce, the three agreements to ensure good business practices and to stop corruption.
+The real BRBY, BRL=gained 0.6%, to rise for the firstin five days after Brazilian President Jair Bolsonaro announced, at a virtual summit organized by the U.S. Chamber of Commerce, the three agreements to ensure good business practices and to stop corruption.

 Brazil's economy minister, Paulo Guedes, said the economy will shrink by 4% this year, less than the government's official forecast of a 4.7% decline, reiterating that this year's emergency public spending will not morph into "inexcusable" permanent spending in coming years.